GMOD/jbrowse-components/packages/website/docs/developer_creating_plugin.md

 title: Creating a new plugin
 ---

-JBrowse 2 plugins can be used to add track types, view types, data adapter.
-For a full list, see the [pluggable elements](developer_pluggable_elements) page.
-The plugins can also extend logic in many arbitary ways beyond even adding these elements too.
+JBrowse 2 plugins can be used to add new pluggable elements (views, tracks, data adapters, etc), and to modify behavior of the application by adding code that watches the application's state.
+For the full list of what kinds of pluggable element types plugins can add, see the [pluggable elements](developer_pluggable_elements) page.

 We will go over creating an example plugin.
 The first thing that we have is a `src/index.js` which exports a default class containing the plugin registration